 - Determine if your business is in a position to expand.

-- Determine if you need to take immediate steps to bolster cash reserves?
+- Determine if you need to take immediate steps to strengthen cash reserves.

-- The general ledger is the core of your company's financial records.
-These records constitute the central "books" of your system.
-Since every transaction flows through the general ledger, a problem with your general ledger throws off all your books.
+- Maintain a clean general ledger.
+This is the core of your company’s financial records.
+These records constitute the central “books” of your system.
+Since every transaction flow through the general ledger, a problem will throw off all your books.

-- Having us review your general ledger system each month allows us to hunt down any discrepancies such as double billings or any unrecorded payments.
-Then we'll fix the discrepancies so your books are always accurate and kept in tip top shape.
+- Hunt down any discrepancies such as double billings or any unrecorded payments.
+We will then fix the discrepancies, so your books are always accurate and kept in tip top shape.